Introduction

 - ...

-From the perspective of model engineering, if we treat these labels as independent categories, it's "unreasonable" because they are all based on Document A. If we treat these labels as a multi-class problem, it's also "unreasonable" because different sub-labels correspond to different main document formats.
+From the perspective of model engineering, it’s “irrational” to treat these labels as independent categories since they all belong to Document A. Likewise, it’s “unreasonable” to treat them as a multi-class problem because sub-labels corresponding to different document formats may vary.

-You might think next: If we can't solve the problem, let's solve the person who raised the problem.
+So you might think: Since we can’t solve the problem, let’s solve the person who raised it!

 This is a machine learning problem.